-Some refer to a Solo 401k as ” IRS Solo 401k ” because all Solo 401k plan documents must be reviewed and approved by the IRS through the issuance of a determination letter.
+A solo 401k is commonly referred to as ” IRS Solo 401k ” because all solo 401k plan documents must be reviewed and approved by the IRS through the issuance of a determination letter.

 A Solo 401k is also referred to as an “IRS Solo 401k” because on the IRS website you can find specific language that confirms the business owner can act as trustee of his or her own solo 401k plan.